ForestAdmin/documentation-user-guide/project-settings/other-project-settings/security-tab/scim-integration-with-onelogin.md

 ## Adding Forest Admin custom parameters

-* permissionLevel (`string`): should match exactly an existing permissionLevel in ForestAdmin.
+* permissionLevel (`string`): should match exactly an existing permissionLevel in Forest Admin.
 * role (`string`): should match exactly an existing role in the project.
 * tags (optional `string`): key/value pairs, separated with a semicolon. ex: `"regions:France,Italie;job:developer"`